km60713/VT_Experimental_Robotics_3/README.md

 This is an sample package for the Experimental_Robotics class 3 Track A: In-class exercize.

-First, check the IP address of the ROCAM camera
+First, check the IP address of the ROCAM camera.

-Second, change the Ip address in the src/camera_teleop.py and src/keyboard_input2.cpp
+Second, change the Ip address in the src/camera_teleop.py and src/keyboard_input2.cpp.

-Third, catkin_make
+Third, catkin_make.

-Fourth, launch launchfile
+Fourth, launch launchfile.

 End